dustinpfister/blog_posts/_posts/js-javascript-example-utils.md

 ## 1 - The utils module

 In this section I will then be going over a few usual suspect methods that I end up with in a generic utility module.
+It is important to stress that this is an example, and not the example, as the nature of this kind of module will differ fro one project to then next.
+For example in my [canvas example on a beach invasion type game prototype](/2020/04/24/canvas-example-game-beach/) I have the xp system as a stand alone method in the utils module of that example.
+This is one example of something that might start out in a module such as this, but should really maybe be in its own stand alone module actually.

 ### 1.1 - Start of the module and noop